 Early Origins of the Jolifaunt family

 The surname Jolifaunt was first found in Staffordshire where they were an ancient family granted lands by William the Conqueror, and "allied to some of the chief nobles of the Kingdom."
 A northern branch enjoyed power and affluence in Europe before the Norman Conquest, and were originally known as Jolli.
 This spelling changed with the years to Jollye, to Jolliff, and finally to Jolliffe.

 Important Dates for the Jolifaunt family

 This web page shows only a small excerpt of our Jolifaunt research.
 Another 153 words (11 lines of text) covering the years 1824, 1613, 1680, 1660, 1679, 1660, 1750, 1734, 1741, 1697 and 1771 are included under the topic Early Jolifaunt History in all our PDF Extended History products and printed products wherever possible.

 Jolifaunt Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Jolliffe, Jolli, Jolliff and others.

 Early Notables of the Jolifaunt family (pre 1700)

 Outstanding amongst the family at this time was Sir William Jolliffe; John Jolliffe (1613-1680), an English merchant in London and politician who sat in the House of Commons from 1660 to 1679; William Jolliffe (1660-1750), British politician, Member of Parliament for Petersfield (1734-1741)...
-Another 43 words (3 lines of text) are included under the topic Early Jolifaunt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jolifaunt family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Jolifaunt or a variant listed above: John Jolliffe settled in Boston Massachusetts in 1630; Mary Jolliffe settled in Georgia in 1741; John Joliffe settled in Barbados in 1685; John Joyliffe arrived in Boston Massachusetts in 1663 from the original Staffordshire
+An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Jolifaunt or a variant listed above: John Jolliffe settled in Boston Massachusetts in 1630; Mary Jolliffe settled in Georgia in 1741; John Joliffe settled in Barbados in 1685; John Joyliffe arrived in Boston Massachusetts in 1663 from the original Staffordshire branch..